kevinbraman92/OutlookSearch/README.md

 # OutlookSearch
-A Python program that will search an outlook email box and return an output file marking the matches.
+A Python program that will search an Microsoft Outlook email box and return an output file marking the matches.

+The program is set up to search either the inbox, sent folder, or deleted folder.
+The program assumes you have Microsoft Outlook set up on your computer.

 To use, simply put the values you want to search for in Column A of the input file, under 'SearchID'.